4 Tips for Maintaining Healthy Kidneys

 Maintaining healthy kidneys is important for keeping the body healthy.
 (Image: mohamed_hassan via Pixabay)

-Kidneys control the vital functions of the body, maintaining the normal composition and volume of the body’s blood.
-This happens by controlling the water balance in the body, eliminating toxins, excreting the waste produced by metabolism in the body, and also releasing renin and angiotensin, which regulate blood pressure.
+Kidneys control the body’s vital functions, maintaining the normal composition and volume of the body’s blood.
+This happens by controlling the water balance in the body, eliminating toxins, excreting the waste produced by metabolism in the body, and releasing renin and angiotensin, which regulate blood pressure.
 Normal kidney function also helps maintain blood pressure and blood sugar stability.
 If the kidneys are unhealthy, problems such as fatigue, edema, and rashes will occur.

 Symptoms of kidney disease